 3. Create a library of the most valuable industry articles published elsewhere, and share it.

-5. Create a checklist for something useful and let your readers download it.
+5. Create a checklist or template for something useful and let your readers download it.
 We created this GDPR checklist for opt-in forms that people loved.

-6. Offer a free download an e-book, report or industry news.
+6. Offer a free, downloadable e-book, report or industry news.

 8. Interview an industry expert.
 People like to hear success stories and learn how they made it.

 9. Gather advice from other experts.
 Pick a pressing issue in your field and ask ten experts to give one piece of advice about it.